Brown Sugar (1931 film)

-Brown Sugar is a 1931 British romance film directed by Leslie S. Hiscott and starring Constance Carpenter, Francis Lister, Allan Aynesworth and Helen Haye.
-It was largely filmed at Twickenham Studios in west London.
-It was produced by Julius Hagen as a quota quickie for distribution by the American company Warner Brothers.
-Local gentry disapprove when Lord Sloane chooses an actress for a wife.
+Brown Sugar is a 1931 British comedy romance film directed by Leslie S. Hiscott and starring Constance Carpenter, Francis Lister, Allan Aynesworth and Helen Haye.
+It was written by Cyril Twyford based on the play of the same title by Lady Arthur Lever, and produced by Julius Hagen as a quota quickie for distribution by the American company Warner Brothers.

+Plot

+Young Lord Stone marries musical comedy actress Stella, and his parents do not approve.
+When Stella's brother-in-law gets into debt, she users her husband's money to help him.